zz22394/presto/presto-docs/src/main/sphinx/installation/installation-yarn-automated.rst

 During installation, Ambari Slider View allows you to select configuration options required for running Presto.

-For more information, see:
-| :doc:`Presto Configuration Options for YARN-Based Clusters <installation-yarn-configuration-options>`
+For more information, see :doc:`Presto Configuration Options for YARN-Based Clusters <installation-yarn-configuration-options>`.

 -----